BnZel/futurama_theorem_c/README.md

 ## Futurama Theorem C

 First iteration of an experimental branch.
-Meaning code structing is not the main focus.
+Meaning code structuring is not the main focus.
 Any feature implemented here may be brought over to more refactored code branches and restructured accordingly.

 ## Info
 - Added header files in [./include](/include) directory.